ahmedraslan28/ecommerce-api/README.md

 ## About

-This eCommerce backend application is built using Dajngo and the Django Rest Framework framework.
+This eCommerce backend application is built using Dajngo and the Django Rest Framework.
 It provides a RESTful API for managing products, orders, and customers in an online store.

 ## Features